CodingCellist/codingcellist.github.io/content/en/post/dai-station-an-idris-constraint-solver/index.md

   * N-Queens (arranging N queens on an N-by-N chess board such that none of them threaten each other),
   * solitaire,
-  * ware distribution / routing,
+  * ware distribution / routing.
-  * just to name a few...

-These are called "constraint problems" (or CSPs) because they all have some variables which are _constrained_ in certain ways (for example, in Sudoku, one constraint is that no line may contain duplicate digits).
+These are called "constraint problems" (or CSPs) because they all involve variables which are _constrained_ in certain ways (for example, in Sudoku, one constraint is that no line may contain duplicate digits).

-The motivation was that verifying correctness via something like model-checking is very expensive, whereas constraint solving is less expensive and so might be "good enough" for certain scenarios (side-note: I haven't come up with such a scenario yet...).
+The motivation was (partially) that I just wanted to try it to see if it could be done, but also (more seriously) because verifying correctness via something like model-checking is very expensive, whereas constraint solving is less expensive and so might be "good enough" for certain scenarios (side-note: I haven't come up with such a scenario yet...).
 Of course, there is no such thing as a free lunch: constraint modelling is a whole science on its own, and we don't get counterexamples when no solutions can be found.

-Nevertheless, it seemed like a worthwhile thing to implement; if nothing else, just for the fun of it (for a suitable definition of "fun".)
+So yeah, it seemed like a worthwhile thing to implement.
+If nothing else, just for the fun of it (for a suitable definition of "fun").

 ## The most important step: naming